 If a customer suddenly starts wanting in-person meetings (that cost you more), or starts calling you way more than your initial estimate and expectation, you need to make sure you have what you need in your contract that you can point to.

 If you don’t have those things articulated in your contract, go fix it now.
 This article will still be here when you get back.

 You can then highlight what is in the contract and how it compares to your reality.
 Then you can price in the additional talk time.

-If scope was loosely articulated and now there are 200 sub-tasks, you can walk a customer thru what you had expected and included in the Scope of Work (SOW).
+If scope was loosely articulated and now there are 200 sub-tasks, you can walk a customer thru what you had expected and include in the Scope of Work (SOW).
 Then highlight the difference and be willing, if there was poor early communication, to eat some of the costs while making sure they pay their fair share.

 These things happen

-Talking about them helps.
+Talking about website project snags helps.